 In an essay written in 2009 I pointed out that there was problem in selling GPL software.

 Near the end of the Manifesto Stallman comes to grips with the nitty-gritty of making money.

 Stallman's examples are very specific to certain classes of software.
 Programmers today do not build operating systems because of the vast effort required (back in the 80s this was still (barely) feasible).
-The handholding/support model, as covered in Open Source: Twenty Years On, does not provide an adequate financial returns and is anyway unsuitable for those programs which do not require it.
+The handholding/support model, as covered in The Cathedral and the Bizarre, does not provide an adequate financial returns and is anyway unsuitable for those programs which do not require it.
 Donations are hard to come by (as someone who has worked this model I know this) and dry up continuously.
 The sad story of OpenSSL and OpenBSD shows the parlous state of projects funded by charity.
 The suggestion of contracting with programming companies begs the question of how they are funded.
 The final suggestion - a software tax - is interesting, but this is not a solution that can be instituted by the individual programmer but requires a social movement.
 Stallman never really developed this into an initiative.
 At the heart of the 'free' software model there is an economic hole.

 In Bryan Lunduke's interview with Stallman, broadcast in 2012, this hole opened up.
 Lunduke sought Stallman's advice on how to move his business to free software.
 Lunduke's business was selling video games for a few dollars.
 Not something that required support, teaching or handholding.
 Writing programs was, Lunduke asserted, one of the few things he could do well and feed his family.
 How could he give away his work under GPL and make money?
 Stallman simply asserted that Lunduke should not engage in making money from closed source.
 Lunduke was shocked to realise that Stallman had no economic ideas to offer.